ricklupton/floweaver/CONTRIBUTING.md

 are working on up to May 2018; beyond that there is the [longer-term Roadmap](https://github.com/ricklupton/floweaver/projects/1).

-Browse some [good first bugs](https://github.com/ricklupton/floweaver/labels/good%20first%20bug) to get started!
+Browse some good first bugs arranged by types of contribution on the ["what shall I do?!" board](https://github.com/ricklupton/floweaver/projects/3) or see the full list of [good first bugs](https://github.com/ricklupton/floweaver/labels/good%20first%20bug) to get started!
 If you have any questions please get in touch (see below).

 ## How to submit changes